zaiisao/Documentation/en/Voice/initialize_windows.md

 ## Next Steps
-You hava created the Client and can start a voice call with the following steps:
+You have created the client and can start a voice call with the following steps:

 - [Join a Channel](../../en/Voice/join_communication_windows.md)
 - [Publish and Subscribe to Streams](../../en/Voice/publish_windows_audio.md)